This post contains affiliate links. We may receive compensation, at no extra cost to you, when you click on or make a purchase using these links.

 I also recommend stopping by the Kangaroo Island Gateway Visitor Information Centre.
 Apart from housing the original Frenchman’s Rock in a glass case, it has a lot of information on what to see on Kangaroo Island.
 The staff was very helpful in assisting us finalise our Kangaroo Island itinerary.
 They did suggest we buy an annual pass but I think that’s only valid if you live in South Australia, or if you visit often.

-Kangaroo Island Trip: Drive
+Drive on Kangaroo Island

 In order to do justice to your Kangaroo Island trip, you need to drive.
 Of course, you can select to join Kangaroo Island tours, which would work especially well if time is of the essence.